 - Thin content

 Logically, there are only a limited number of top ten slots for websites in any given search.
 That makes competition fierce and big promises suspicious.
-Pay for performance agencies who say they can predict ROI (return on investment) for their services do so to offer a smokescreen to hide the truth from their clients.
+Pay-for-performance agencies who say they can predict ROI for their services do so to offer a smokescreen to hide the truth from their clients.
 They can’t make such predictions to prove their services are working or not.
 Companies making such fantastic promises may be doing so because they need the business.

 SEO is a Lot More Than Just Rank